 No passport needed for U.S. travelers

 Since Puerto Rico is a territory of the United States, American citizens and permanent residents don't need a passport to travel to the Island.
-However, they must always travel with a valid ID, such as driver license or a state ID card.
+However, they must always travel with a valid form of identification, such as a REAL ID driver's license.

-Group arriving in Culebra
+Group of visitors arriving in Culebra via regional airport

 Travelers can catch a quick flight to Culebra from SJU or Isla Grande airports.